developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 * Port
 * Outbound port (5432 is the default port) open in your AWS or Azure security group

-## Configure PostgreSQL as a Source[​](#configure-postgresql-as-a-source "Direct link to Configure PostgreSQL as a Source")
+## Configure PostgreSQL as a Source

 Perform these steps to configure PostgreSQL: